DetectiveApple12/Law/README.md

 Integer

 ## Tutorial For Law:
 The Law is to be a declarative, high-level programming language, simple in design, readable and expressive.
 It is well suited for applications where the intent is clear and the code short.
+The main use of Law is for checking that a user meets all requirments before downloading items or tools from the internet.

 To write a basic Hello World program in Law do the following:
 - Create a Law file: main.law